digital-work-lab/theses/docs/writing/polishing.md

 **Polishing Your Work for Submission**

+Note: this should be checked at least one week before submission.

 1. **Revising Extensively**
    - **Step-by-Step Revision Process**:
      - start with structure: Ensure sections flow logically